-- B. Develop (for newly authorized MS4s), implement, and provide adequate resources for a program to inspect development and re-development sites by trained staff and to enforce and employ sanctions; - C. Develop (for newly authorized MS4s), record, annually assess and modify as needed measurable goals; and - D. Select and implement appropriate post-construction stormwater BMPs and measurable goals to ensure the reduction of all POCs in stormwater discharges to the MEP.
+b.
+Develop (for newly authorized MS4s), implement, and provide adequate resources for a program to inspect development and re-development sites by trained staff and to enforce and employ sanctions;

+- c.
+Develop (for newly authorized MS4s), record, annually assess and modify as needed measurable goals; and - d.
+Select and implement appropriate post-construction stormwater BMPs and measurable goals to ensure the reduction of all POCs in stormwater discharges to the MEP.

-1/2 Acre Land Disturbance Threshold: The Town of Caroline has unique topography in Tompkins as there is great variance in the slope gradient.
-Taking this into account, the Town of Caroline imposes a stricter land disturbance threshold of half an acre as opposed to the NYS DEC required one acre (see Local Law 2-2007: Stormwater Management and Erosion and Sediment Control).
+1/2 Acre Land Disturbance Cutoff: The Town of Caroline has unique topography in Tompkins as there is great variance in the slope gradient.
+Taking this into account, the Town of Caroline imposes a stricter land disturbance cutoff of half an acre as opposed to the NYS DEC required one acre (see Local Law 2-2007).